gimhanr9/go-loyalty-api/README.md

 1 Clone the project.

+2 Add the environment files.

-2 Go to the project directory and in the terminal run command `go mod download`
+3 Go to the project directory and in the terminal run command `go mod download`

-3 Finally run the command `go run main.go`
+4 Finally run the command `go run main.go`